liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Preconditioning.rst

 7. ARKBBDPRE optional outputs

-   Optional outputs specific to the SPGMR, SPBCG, SPTFQMR or PCG solver are listed in :ref:`FInterface.SpilsIOUTTable`.
+   Optional outputs specific to the SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG solver are listed in :ref:`FInterface.SpilsIOUTTable`.
 To obtain the optional outputs associated with the ARKBBDPRE module, the user should call the :f:func:`FARKBBDOPT()`, as specified below: